adamhumphriescs/TASE_Release/README.md

 specialized hardware (Intel's TSX instructions) to speculatively execute code natively and concretely within a transaction during symbolic execution.
 If symbolic data is encountered during the speculative concrete execution, the transaction rolls back and control is given to a KLEE-based interpreter which handles operations on symbolic data.
-See "Requirments" below for details on the necessary hardware and operating system needed to test TASE.
+See "Requirements" below for details on the necessary hardware and operating system needed to test TASE.
 The NDSS paper also has more specifics.

 TASE was originally created for expediting the speed of a special use case of symbolic execution called behavioral verification.
-Briefly, behavioral verification is a technique for inspecting network traffic and determining if it could have been produced by a known client implementation by symbolically executing the client and marking its uknown client-side inputs as symbolic; see X Y Z for more details.
+Briefly, behavioral verification is a technique for inspecting network traffic and determining if it could have been produced by a known client implementation by symbolically executing the client and marking its unknown client-side inputs as symbolic; see the TASE paper for more details.
 TASE is not specifically tooled for bugfinding, but its core symbolic execution engine should be capable of the task.

 TASE requires several other code bases to build, including the llvm toolchain, klee, musl's libc implementation,